Chocolate Chip Cookie Bars with Caramel

 These Chocolate Caramel Bars are made by layering half a batch of chocolate chip cookie dough, drizzling with a buttery caramel sauce, then topping with more cookie dough.
-Slightly underbaking results in soft, rich, and out of this world Chocolate Chip Cookie Bars!
+Slightly underbaking results in soft, rich, and out-of-this-world Chocolate Chip Cookie Bars!

 How to Make Chocolate Caramel Bars

 Back in 2013, I shared these chocolate chip cookie bars with my girlfriends.
-The gals wanted to know where I bought my chocolate, what kind of caramel sauce to use, and when the recipe would be posted.
+The gals wanted to know where I bought my chocolate, what kind of caramels to use, and when the recipe would be posted.
 You know it’s a winner when the room grows quiet as everyone is chewing their first bite…right before the deluge of questions.

 - Also, hold back some of the chocolate to press randomly on top of the unbaked bars for a nice presentation.